High-dimensional dynamics in low-dimensional networks: Low-dimensional dynamics and low-rank suppression in a non-normal network with rank-one structure

 \section{Low-dimensional dynamics and low-rank suppression in a non-normal network with rank-one structure}

 Our observation of low-rank suppression in the example above might seem unsurprising due to the presence of a large, negative eigenvalue.
 It is widely known that an eigenvalue with large, negative real part produces a suppressive dynamic.
 Likewise, our observation of high-dimensional dynamics might seem like a simple consequence of high-dimensional input.
-We next address these counterpoints with an example in which $W_0$ is highly non-normal.
+We next address these points with an example in which $W_0$ is highly non-normal (however, we later show that the EP property, not normality, is key to determining the dimensionality of dynamics).
 In this example, low-rank suppression arises in the absence of a large negative eigenvalue and the network's response is low-dimensional even though the input is high-dimensional.

 We specifically consider an example in which the model and all parameters are the same as in Figure~\ref{F1} except that